nodejs/nodejs-collection/README.md

 - Embedded/IoT
 - AI/Mobile
 - More (Essentially news from the Foundation and potentially more editorial style content about the future of Node.js Core) - see Google Cloud Platform’s More section as an example [here](https://cloudplatform.googleblog.com).

+If you're passionate about something not listed above, please don't hesitate to submit your idea for consideration.

 ## Guidelines/General Tips of Submissions